Why plans are already in motion for a Trump third term – no matter what the law says

 Those who had worried the Supreme Court’s lurch to the right, and its contentious ruling that presidents are immune from criminal liability for actions taken in office, would mean Trump would be given carte blanche to run roughshod over the constitution might be proved wrong.
 In mid-March, Roberts again defied Trump in his calls to remove a judge, in what the Associated Press called “an extraordinary display of conflict between the executive and judiciary branches”.

 In a democracy under siege, the Supreme Court is the last line of defence.
-The question is, considering its make-up, whether it will be to the task hit after hit.
-Or when the time comes for a third-term run, will so much have gone up in flames that people will forget where the hosepipe is or even where to point it.
+The question is, considering its make-up, whether it will be up to the task hit after hit.
+Or, when the time comes for a third-term run, will so much have gone up in flames that people will forget where the hosepipe is or even where to point it?

 Join our commenting forum